 Gone are the stodgy old ideas about how a Mother of the Bride should dress.
-Here are the top trends in Mother of the Bride Dresses that give us hope!
+Here are the top trends in Mother of the Bride Dresses.

 2) Bolero Jackets